Skip to Content

 Development of the Wiesbaden central campus

-Commissioning of the G-building
+Commissioning of the G building

-As part of the Higher Education Pact HSP 2020 Invest Phase III, Hochschule RheinMain received a budget for a new building project, which it is carrying out with project-related building autonomy.
-In spring 2017, the state of Hesse acquired parts of a former school property adjacent to the university campus from the city in order to facilitate the higher education institution's development plans.
+As part of the Higher Education Pact HSP 2020 Invest Phase III, the HSRM received budget for a new construction project, which it carried out with project-related building autonomy.
+In spring 2017, the state of Hesse acquired parts of an adjacent former school property for this purpose.
+Apart from Building G, this is the first major expansion of the university campus on Kurt-Schumacher-Ring since the university buildings were constructed in the 1980s.

-Funding from the HEUREKA II and HEUREKA III university construction program has been used to further promote the expansion of the Kurt-Schumacher-Ring Campus since 2021.
-The existing parking pallet will be replaced by a compact parking garage.
-In a next step, the resulting free campus space will be used to construct new buildings for the Wiesbaden Business School faculty and thus integrate them into the future central campus.
-One building will primarily provide space for offices and PC pools, while another will serve as a lecture hall and seminar building with a large Mensa (dining hall).
-In addition, the funds will be used to renovate the existing Buildings A and D to make them more energy-efficient and bring them up to the latest technical standards, particularly with regard to the IT infrastructure.
-In 2026, a new student hall of residence with an attached daycare center will be completed on campus by the Association for Student Affairs Frankfurt.
+In the long term, the existing parking pallet is to be replaced by a compact parking garage.
+In a next step, the resulting free campus space would be used to construct new buildings for the Wiesbaden Business School faculty and thus integrate them into the future central campus.
+In addition, the financial resources are to be used to renovate the existing Buildings A and D in terms of energy efficiency and bring them up to the latest technical standards.

-(Status: 26.02.2025)
+(Status: 20.11.2025)

 Campus development Rüsselsheim am Main